smb-lemon/food-lab/docs/docs.md

 We can update the newsletter component using form which will be submitted.The form will have name, lastName, email input and a submit button.

+### Submit Form Using React Router Action Component

+For the form submission, we can use react router's component called Form.
+We can import the form component from react router.
+We can set export the action variable pass as async function and in async function we can pass the request. this function will have a return value.
+Then we can import the action to the app file and pass action element to the newsletter page.
+For the data, we can set formdata function and initiate with await request with the formdata function.
+Then we can set Objecty.formEntries to data variable and also pass the formData into formEntries.